rodu4835/Heroku_App_Deployment/finalSubmission.md

+Program Info:
-CSPB 3308 Software Development
+ - CSPB 3308 Software Development
-Spring 2022
+ - Spring 2022
-University of Colorado Boulder
+ - University of Colorado Boulder

 Final Project

 Project Title:
-War!
+ - War!
 What is it good for?
 This Project.

 Team Members:
  - Jordan Sims